-Trouble Probable Cause Remedy Gland nuts are loose Tighten gland nuts Gland is binding against the stem or Check to insure that the gland is packing well wall centered and evenly tightened Leakage through the stem packing Inadequate amount of packing rings Install additional packing rings Leakage through the stem packing Packing is hard and dry Replace with new packing Packing was not properly cut and Peplace with new packing staggered Replace with new packing Stem is damaged Repair or replace as required Stem is binding during travel Remove dirt and lubricate stem with Stom pooling is exerting exercise grease Hand wheel is difficult to turn force on stem Check torque on gland nuts Examine stem through full open and Stem is damaged close action.
+Trouble Probable Cause Remedy Gland nuts are loose Tighten gland nuts Gland is binding against the stem or Check to insure that the gland is packing well wall centered and evenly tightened Leakage through the stem packing Inadequate amount of packing rings Install additional packing rings Leakage through the stern packing Packing is hard and dry Replace with new packing Packing was not properly cut and staggered Replace with new packing Stem is damaged Repair or replace as required Stem is binding during travel Remove dirt and lubricate stem with grease Stem packing is exerting excessive force on stem Check torque on gland nuts Hand wheel is difficult to turn Stem is damaged Examine stem through full open and close action.
 Repair or replace as required.
-Internal components may be Disassemble the valve.
-Inspect and damaged repair as needed.
-Bonnet nuts are loose Tighten to values listed in Table 2 Bonnet gasket is damaged Disassemble valve and install a new Leakage from the bonnet gasket Bonnet flange faces are damaged Repair damaged area and install a new gasket Valve is not properly seated Check with hand wheel to see if the valve is tightly closed There is an obstruction between the Open and close the valve a couple Leakage past the seat seat and disc times to see if the obstruction clears Internal components are damaged Disassemble the valve, inspect or worn internal components, and repair or replace as required
+Internal components may be damaged Disassemble the valve.
+Inspect and repair as needed.
+Bonnet nuts are loose Tighten to values listed in Table 2 Leakage from the bonnet Bonnet gasket is damaged Disassemble valve and install a new gasket Bonnet flange faces are damaged Repair damaged area and install a new gasket Valve is not properly seated Check with hand wheel to see if the valve is tightly closed There is an obstruction between the Open and close the valve a couple Leakage past the seat seat and disc times to see if the obstruction clears Internal components are damaged or worn Disassemble the valve, inspect internal components, and repair or replace as required